peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-- It defines a new SubjectAlternativeName type `id-on-OpenIdFederationEntityId` and a corresponding OID so that OpenID Federation 1.0 Entity Identifiers can be included in X.509 certificates if an issuer wishes.
+- It defines a new SubjectAlternativeName type `id-on-OpenIdFederationEntityId` and a corresponding OID so that OpenID Federation 1.0 Entity Identifiers can be included in X.509 Certificates if an issuer wishes.

 # Terminology